austimkelly/swiss-cheese/README.md

 # Purpose

-The code samples here here several a couple of main purposes:
+The code samples here serve a couple of main purposes:

+1. An understanding of secure coding practices with some very basic python examples of OWASP Top 10 vulnerabilities.
+1. A training exercise for Github Advanced Security (GHAS) features.

 ## Understanding of Secure Coding Practices